Get backlinks from our recommended provider

 You should see a website as an asset.
 Everything you build (customers list, newsletter, blog and content, social media followers base, software, backlinks, reviews, etc.) increases the value of that asset.

-Building and growing a website in these turbulent economic times comes with great benefits.
-Instead of seeing your hard-earned money eaten slowly (or not) by inflation, you should consider investing in a website that not even produces your revenue monthly but increase its value.
+Building and growing a website in these turbulent economic times has excellent benefits.
+Instead of seeing your hard-earned money eaten slowly (or not) by inflation, you should consider investing in a website that not only produces your revenue monthly but also increases its value.

-There are many kinds of websites nowadays.
-To name a few: blogs, niche authority websites, affiliate websites, Shopify stores, SaaS, courses & consultancy, etc.
+There are many kinds of websites nowadays, including blogs, niche authority websites, affiliate websites, Shopify stores, SaaS, courses and consultancy, etc.

 Next, we will talk in detail about five of them that I consider better to be purchased by first-time buyers.